 At Main Line Center for Dental Excellence, it’s our goal to be your premier choice when you’re looking for a dentist in Narberth or surrounding areas.
 We’re focused on providing the highest quality dentistry in a number of different areas, including cosmetic, restorative, and preventative dentistry.
 While it’s our aim to give you a beautiful smile for life, we understand that sometimes emergencies can occur.
-As your trusted Narberth dentist, we want to be there for you and help you out when you’re in need.
-If you’re suffering from any of the following emergencies, please follow the instructions we’ve provided.
+As your trusted Narberth dentist, we want to be there for you and help you out when you’re facing any dental emergencies.
+If you’re suffering from any of the following and need emergency dental care in Narberth, PA, please follow the instructions below we’ve provided.

 Begin by cleaning around the sore tooth.
 Use warm salt water to rinse the mouth clean of any food trapped between the teeth.
 Don’t use aspirin on the aching tooth or gums.
 If there’s any facial swelling, apply a cold compress to the area.
 Acetaminophen is recommended if there’s any pain or discomfort.
 If the pain persists for more than a day, please contact us.